- Home

 Adapting to life after a brain tumour

-As brain tumours do not directly affect sexual organs, you might not expect that your sexuality will be affected.
-But the brain is an important sexual organ responsible for sexual urges, thoughts and behaviours.
+As brain tumours do not affect sexual organs, you may not expect sexuality to change.
+However the brain is responsible for sexual urges, thoughts and behaviours.

-The areas of the brain most commonly involved in sexual functioning include the frontal, temporal and parietal lobe, and the pituitary gland.
-When these parts are injured, it can cause problems with behaviour, personality and social skills.
+The areas most commonly involved in sexual functioning include the frontal, temporal and parietal lobe, and pituitary gland.
+When these parts are injured, it can cause problems with behaviour, thinking and memory, personality and social skills.

 - loss of libido or sexual drive